TechAurelian2/techaurelian.com/src/helloworldcounters/index.md

 Hello World Counters is a simple app that does one thing and does it well: counts the number of times you say "Hello World."
 The app is simple to use: just tap the screen each time you say Hello World.

 Really?

-No, actually I'm learning Flutter, and this is my first Hello World Flutter app.
+No, actually, I'm learning Flutter, and this is my first Hello World Flutter app.

 Hello World apps are pretty famous, even if all they usually do is write "Hello, World!" on the screen.
 Starting with such a simple program has become a tradition when learning a new programming language or platform.